IRIS Partner: DMI

 In terms of medical controlling, we are planning much closer cooperation with the medical services based on digital files.

-From a controlling perspective, the introduction of digital archives means a direct reduction of the costs of the paper archive.
+From a controlling perspective, the introduction of digital document archiving means a direct reduction of the costs of the paper archive.

-From an IT perspective, the introduction of the digital archive system represents a consolidation of the different archive systems within the hospital to one unified archive system across the entire site.
+From an IT perspective, the introduction of the digital archiving system represents a consolidation of the different document archiving systems within the hospital to one unified document archiving system across the entire site.

 From the administration perspective, the major advantage lies in the fact that the patient files no longer need to be physically carried around and the information is fully digitized and can be accessed from any part of the hospital.
 From the doctor’s perspective, the reduced time spent searching is one of the main benefits of digital patient files and the quicker availability of patient information is a huge step forward.